-In the year since October 7, there is no question: the world feels different.
-We have mourned.
-We have questioned our certainties.
-We have been angry.
-We have been scared.
-And, we have drawn upon deep wells of resilience to affirm Jewish joy and continue the important work we are doing on behalf of and in solidarity with the more than 120 million forcibly displaced people in the world.
-This year's Refugee Shabbat is a moment for congregations, organizations, and individuals around the globe to rest and reflect, to celebrate the impact of our work, and recommit ourselves to the creation of a more just, welcoming, and compassionate world.
+Our resilience and our hope have carried our people throughout the generations.
+And even in moments of seeming despair - our people have reached for a sense of purpose and joy to sustain us.
+We hope that this year's Refugee Shabbat will help affirm who we want to be as Jews in the world - continuing the important work we do on behalf of and in solidarity with the more than 120 million forcibly displaced people across the globe.
+This year's Refugee Shabbat is a moment for congregations, organizations, and individuals to rest and reflect, to celebrate the impact of our work, and recommit ourselves to the creation of a more just, welcoming, and compassionate world.